Incorporating Yoga Into Your IVF Cycle to Increase Chances of Success

 Often you are told by your fertility doctor to moderate or slow down your exercise in order to boost your fertility potential (and for good reason, see footnote).
 If you are an avid runner or play a lot of sports this may mean stopping cold turkey and losing one of your best coping techniques for stress.

 “It is common for women to stop moving all together as they go through an IVF cycle for fear of doing something wrong and ruining their chances at success.”

-All of this is why I created the cycle-specific yoga videos that are at the heart of what I offer at Fertile Hope Yoga.
+All of this is why I created the cycle-specific yoga for IVF videos that are at the heart of what I offer at Fertile Hope Yoga.
 The series of yoga videos for IVF are specifically designed to support you through your cycle, from cycle day 1 through stimming, egg retrieval, transfer, your two-week wait and early pregnancy.
-There is also a series of curated yoga videos specifically for a frozen embryo transfer cycle.
+There is also a series of curated yoga videos for a frozen embryo transfer cycle.

 Downward Facing Dog (adho mukha svanasana)

 Downward Facing Dog (adho mukha svanasana) is a classic yoga pose for IVF and probably one of the poses that are most widely recognized as yoga.
 If you’ve never tried it, rest assured that it’s not nearly as intimidating as it looks!

 “Not only is it a full body pose, it stimulates the uterus and increases blood flow to the uterus which is what we want while trying to conceive.”

 For this pose, it is helpful to have yoga props, like a mat or some other non-slip surface so that you can feel stable in the pose:

 - Begin on your hands and knees, with your hands directly under your shoulders and your knees hip-width apart, directly under your hips.

 - Curl your toes under and then begin to lift your hips up to the sky as you straighten your arms.